Contact us

 Medical history review

-Infertility due to a mechanical problem means an anatomical disorder in the pelvis that prevents the sperm and egg from meeting, or prevents the embryo from implanting.
+Infertility due to a mechanical problem refers to an anatomical issue within the pelvis that either prevents the sperm and egg from meeting or hinders the embryo from implanting in the uterus.

-The following tests may help diagnose the mechanical problem:
+The following diagnostic tests may help identify mechanical causes of infertility:

 The test is performed in an X-ray center under mirroring.
 During the test, a contrast agent is injected that fills the uterine cavity and, if there is no blockage in the fallopian tubes, the agent passes through them into the pelvis.